-This strategy includes major infrastructure improvements and modernisation, including attracting foreign investment and tourists, as well as modernising utilities, telecommunications and transport connections.
+This strategy includes major infrastructure improvements and modernization, including attracting foreign investment and tourists, as well as modernizing utilities, telecommunications and transport connections.
 Another part of this strategy includes all sorts of efforts to encourage investment in social projects and to improve the quality of life for the inhabitants of the islands as new opportunities and jobs become available to them.
 Substantial investments are also made in important education and housing projects.

 Hotel beds in Cape Verde: more demand than supply

 Tourism analysts predict that over the next decade the islands will offer important competition to rivals in the Caribbean and the Canary Islands for the following reasons, among others:

 - There is a tropical climate all year round without low season or a rain and hurricane season such as in the Caribbean.